 The Hamster Compound is one of my side projects which was recorded a few years ago.
 Finally I was able to share the end result which took months of work preparation, an eye injury, weeks of recording, terabytes of data and many many kilowatts of power.

-Hamster are only active a few hours a day in the early morning.
+Hamsters are only active a few hours a day in the early morning.
 That's why it took so long to get the footage necessary to create this series.
 3 Feeds were recorded simultaneously on hard-drives using computers and hard-disk recorders which made switching camera angles afterwards in editing possible.
 The whole technical setup was a challenge itself because of the many camera feeds available.
 Normal consumer equipment isn't capable of handling this many feeds so a lot of creativity was required to achieve this while keeping the already bursting budget in mind.

 A corridor of cables ran trough the house from the studio to the control room from where everything was monitored and controlled, the pan tilt camera's but also the custom built Lego rigs on rails; one in front of the cage and one next to the spiral staircase.